I have 2 proven ideas to share with you today, to help you achieve more in 2024.

 - Momentum is the opposite of being stuck.

 - This momentum ignition idea overcomes all productivity challenges for me.

 I chewed over that Isaac Asimov fact in my notebook.
 I mean, would Isaac Asimov have written more books, if he had a phone offering him productivity notifications and tips?

 And what about Leonardo da Vinci?
 Would entering various data into productivity apps, then monitoring that data, have given him greater focus with which to create?
 I do know, that da Vinci kept copious notes.
 Maybe they were his productivity tool?
 Notebooks are certainly my best tool when creating.

 This leads on to the inspiration for today’s post.

 One of the least mentioned benefits of using a notebook every day, is what happens when you read a few seemingly unrelated notes.
-They very often combine to create an idea.
+They very often create a spark that becomes a new idea.
 Like the idea for writing what you’re reading right now.

 Only by reading those notes, taken 3 days apart, did I make a connection.
 Seeing them together helped me join the dots.
-At least 75% of my blog posts / newsletter ideas come from my notebooks.
+The vast majority of my articles, blog posts and newsletter ideas come from my notebooks.

 Without exception, every productive person I know is a note taker.
 Some, like me, use a mix of paper notes and digital.
 Others choose just one.

-If you don’t regularly take notes, I very highly recommend you give it a try.
-And the next time you’re in a productive slump, give my productivity tip a try.
+If you don’t regularly take notes, I recommend you give it a try.
+And the next time you’re in a productive slump, take my productivity tip for a spin.